Subsidized vs. unsubsidized loans

 A chart displaying the differences between subsidized and unsubsidized student loans.

-Loan Qualifications
+Loan qualifications

 Subsidized: To qualify for a subsidized loan, you must be an undergraduate student who can demonstrate financial need based on the information you submit through the Free Application for Federal Student Aid (“FAFSA”).

-Subsidized: Your school will determine exactly how much you can borrow each year, but there are federal limits.
-These limits are based on what year of school you are in and whether you file as a dependent or an independent.
-Subsidized loan limits tend to be lower than unsubsidized limits.
-The aggregate limit for an independent student with subsidized loans is $23,000.
+Your school will determine exactly how much you can borrow each year, but there are federal limits.
+These limits are based on what school year you’re in and whether you file as a dependent or an independent.

 Unsubsidized: Unsubsidized loan limits tend to be higher than subsidized loan limits.
-The aggregate limit for an independent student with unsubsidized loans is $34,500.
+The aggregate limit for an independent student with unsubsidized loans is $31,000.

 When it comes to interest rates, fees and the “maximum eligibility period”—the amount of time you’re able to take out loans—subsidized and unsubsidized loans are virtually the same.